 Product culture reflects a product management team that has adopted a “product mindset” rather than the process-driven “old school IT mindset,” — and this philosophy is typically determined from the very top of a company’s organizational hierarchy.

 The Importance of a Product Culture

-In terms of development philosophy, the product mentality, which is critical to forming an authentic product culture, is best conceived of as a product development philosophy.
+In terms of development philosophy, the product mentality, which is critical to forming an authentic product culture, for product excellence, is best conceived of as a product development philosophy.

-In contrast to the IT mindset, which prioritizes development decisions based on the apparent demands of the business (such as financial targets), the product mindset prioritizes the customer experience above all.
+In contrast to the IT mindset, which prioritizes development decisions based on the apparent demands of the business (such as financial targets), the product mindset prioritizes the customer success and experience above all.

 However, You should not add every new feature to increase income.
 Instead, focus on improving the user experience and reducing friction.
 Essentially, it is about identifying consumer problems and building the instruments to address them effectively.

 When a company shares a mindset, the working process becomes almost automatically faster.
 When everyone in the company sees things the same way, it takes less time and effort to communicate, discipline, and resolve disagreements.

 How to Create the Product Culture You Want